-Positive Volume Index – Technical Indicator
+Positive Volume Index – Formula and Real Trade Examples

 Positive Volume Index Definition

 The positive volume index (PVI) is an indicator which tracks volume as it increases from the previous day.
 It was first introduced by Norman Fosback in the book Stock Market Logic.
 The belief behind the indicator is that as volume increases, the investment community is unified with the current direction of the market.

 PVI Trading Signals

-The most popular signal for the positive volume index is when the index drops below its 1 year moving average.
+The most popular signal for the positive volume index is when the index drops below its 1-year moving average.
 Fosback believes that when this occurs, there is a 67% probability that a bear market is fast approaching.

-Postive Volume Index Formula
+Positive Volume Index Formula

 Conversely, if the current day’s volume is less than the previous day’s volume, then the formula for Positive Volume Index is as: